missionpinball/mpf-docs/docs/config/instructions/config_v6.md

 # Changes in MPF config version 6

-MPF uses version numbers in its YAML config files which ensures that MPF is loading config files that are compatible with the version of MPF that's running.
+MPF uses version numbers in its YAML config files which ensure that MPF is loading files that are compatible with the version of MPF that's running.
 [More info on config versions](config_version.md)

-MPF 0.57 moves from config version 5 to config version 6.
+MPF 0.57 moves from config version 5 to config version 6 (and from show version 5 to 6 as well).
 This page documents the changes.

 ## Why config version 6?